DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 distinction between latent and working memory implies that the dynamics of memory-making are oriented towards the future as well as past even if that future is, as yet, undetermined or merely aspirational.
-In this, she echoes Derrida: ‘\[T\]he question of the archive is not, I repeat, a question of the past…but rather a question of the future, the very question of the future, question of a response, of a promise and of a responsibility for tomorrow.
-The archive: if we want to know what this will have meant, we will only know tomorrow’.[^03Chapter1_20] What both theorists share is a belief that the boundaries of an archive are porous and that archives are not fortresses but rather changing in their meaning and composition as part of a larger ecology.
+In this, she echoes Derrida: ‘\[T\]he question of the archive is not, we repeat, a question of the past […but] a question of the future, the question of the future itself, the question of a response, of a promise and of a responsibility for tomorrow.
+The archive: if we want to know what that will have meant, we will only know in times to come'.[^03Chapter1_20] What both theorists share is a belief that the boundaries of an archive are porous and that archives are not fortresses but rather changing in their meaning and composition as part of a larger ecology.
 This fundamental principle has